 Administrative and other costs.
-Administrative and other costs increased \$1.0 million, or 18.5%, from \$5.4 million in the third quarter of 2017 to \$6.4 million in the third quarter of 2018.
+Administrative and other costs increased \$0.5 million, or 5.7%, from \$8.8 million in the third quarter of 2017 to \$9.3 million in the third quarter of 2018.
 Administrative and other costs increased primarily due to 1) an increase of \$0.4 million related to our digital service offerings for personnel related costs, consulting costs, and licensing costs, 2) a \$0.4 million increase in contract labor related to additional consulting services, and 3) a \$0.4 million increase in rent expense due to the absence of accelerated deferred rent which decreased rent expense in the third quarter of 2017.
-These increases in administrative and other costs were partially offset by a \$0.5 million decrease in performance-based compensation expense accrued following an update to the projected performance against internal bonus targets during the third quarter of 2018.
+These increases in administrative and other costs were partially offset by a \$0.7 million decrease in personnel related expenses driven by a decrease in performance-based compensation expense accrued following an update to the projected performance against internal bonus targets during the third quarter of 2018.